Southern Heights Light Railway: Plotlands

 The context of the scheme lay in the suburban development of a remote rural area near the crest of the North Downs on the Kent-Surrey border, comprising the tiny hamlet of Biggin Hill in the former together with the small but ancient village of Tatsfield in the latter.

 This locality was an early example of a plotland development, of which many examples sprang up in countryside around major cities in the first half of the 20th century.
 The process involved speculative developers buying up failed country farms or estates, and dividing the land into portions or plots of about an acre which were then sold off to individuals to do with as they pleased.
 This was before the existence of laws governing planning permission.
 The results were usually settlements of poor quality residences lacking utilities and social services, accessed by unmade tracks.

 The Aperfield Court Estate at Biggin Hill was bought by a London speculator called Frederick Dougal in 1889,.
 He divided up the land into plots which he sold off for £10 each with a £1 deposit (£1300 in 2020 values, £130 down).
 However, interest was limited by the remoteness of the locality.
 Such plotlands only became popular with the arrival of private road vehicles.

 Orpington, Cudham and Tatsfield Light Railway

 The answer here was the promotion of a speculative branch railway from Orpington on the South Eastern Railway, with the hope that this would encourage interest in suburban development.
 The Orpington, Cudham and Tatsfield Light Railway Company (OCTR) was therefore incorporated in 1898, with Colonel Holman Fred Stephens as the engineer.

-The company obtained a Light Railway Order in 1902, authorising construction of a 7.5 mile (12 km) line which was to be completed in four years.
+The company obtained the Orpington, Cudham, and Tatsfield Light Railway Order 1902, authorising construction of a 7.5 mile (12 km) line which was to be completed in four years.
 Authorised capital was £70 000, and the South Eastern Railway was to work the line once completed.
 Unfortunately, investment was not forthcoming and construction did not begin.